-Plaza St. Clair is a 97,459 square foot grocery-anchored retail centre located at 625 Lincoln Highway, Fairview Heights, Illinois.
+Plaza St. Clair is a 97,459 square foot grocery-anchored shopping centre located at 625 Lincoln Highway, Fairview Heights, Illinois.
 Built in 1985, the centre is situated on 9.1 acres of land.
-Plaza St. Clair is 71% occupied and is anchored by Schnucks, the market-leading grocer in the St. Louis MSA.
+Plaza St. Clair is 77.8% occupied and is anchored by Schnucks, the market-leading grocer in the St. Louis MSA.